The Parameterized Hardness of Art Gallery Problems: Introduction

 \section{Introduction}

-Given a simple polygon $\mathcal{P}$ on $n$ vertices, two points $x,y$ in $\mathcal{P}$ are said to be visible to each other if the line segment between $x$ and $y$ is contained in $\mathcal{P}$.
+Two points $x,y$ in a simple polygon $\mathcal{P}$ are said to be visible to each other if the line segment between $x$ and $y$ is contained in $\mathcal{P}$.
 The \pgag problem asks for a minimum set $S$ such that every point in $\mathcal{P}$ is visible from a point in $S$.
 The \vgag problem asks for such a set $S$ subset of the vertices of $\mathcal{P}$.
-The set $S$ is referred to as guards.
-In what follows, $n$ refers to the number of vertices of $\mathcal{P}$ and $k$ to the size of an optimal set of guards.
+In both cases, such a set $S$ is a \emph{guarding set} and its elements are called \emph{guards}.
+In the decision versions, given a simple polygon and an integer, one has to decide if there is a guarding set for the polygon of cardinality at most the integer.
+In what follows, $n$ refers to the number of vertices of $\mathcal{P}$ and $k$ to the allowed number of guards.

 The art gallery problem is arguably one of the most well-known problems in discrete and computational geometry.
-Since its introduction by Viktor Klee in 1976, three books~\cite{o1987art,urrutia2000art,ghosh2007visibility} and two extensive surveys appeared~\cite{shermer1992recent,DBLP:journals/corr/RezendeSFHKT14}.
-O'Rourke's book from 1987 has over a thousand citations, and each year, top conferences publish new results on the topic.
+Since its introduction by Viktor Klee in 1976, numerous research papers were published on the subject.
+O'Rourke's early book from 1987 \cite{o1987art} has over two thousand citations, and each year, top conferences publish new results on the topic.
 Many variants of the art gallery problem, based on different definitions of visibility, restricted classes of polygons, different shapes of guards, have been defined and analyzed.
 One of the first results is the elegant proof of Fisk that $\lfloor n/3 \rfloor$ guards are always sufficient and sometimes necessary for a polygon with $n$ vertices~\cite{DBLP:journals/jct/Fisk78a}.

-The paper of Eidenbenz et al. showed NP-hardness and APX-hardness for most relevant variants~\cite{eidenbenz2001inapproximability}.
-See also~\cite{katz2008guarding,broden2001guarding, DBLP:journals/algorithmica/KrohnN13} for more recent reductions.
-Due to those negative results, most papers concentrated on finding approximation algorithms and variants that are polynomially tractable~\cite{ghosh2010approximation, DBLP:journals/dcg/Kirkpatrick15, DBLP:journals/comgeo/King13, DBLP:journals/jcss/MotwaniRS90, DBLP:journals/algorithmica/KrohnN13}.
-However, due to the recent lack of progress in this direction, the study of other approaches becomes interesting.
-One such approach is to find heuristics to solve large instances of the art gallery problem~\cite{DBLP:journals/corr/RezendeSFHKT14}.
-The fundamental drawback of this approach is the lack of performance \emph{guarantees}.